Helene Hayman, Baroness Hayman: Political career

-She participated on William F. Buckley's Firing Line television programs in January 1972 as a member of a panel discussing "The Irish Problem" and featuring then-MP Bernadette Devlin McAliskey. and again on the 20th August 1973 episode with Malcolm Muggeridge on the theme "Has America Had It?".
+She participated on William F. Buckley's Firing Line television programs in January 1972 as a member of a panel discussing "The Irish Problem" and featuring then-MP Bernadette Devlin McAliskey, and on 24 July 1973 in an episode discussing whether the Apollo program had been worth it, and again on the 20 August 1973 episode with Malcolm Muggeridge on the theme "Has America Had It?".
+In February 1973 she was one of three commenters on an episode of Firing Line which featured Germaine Greer.

 She contested the Wolverhampton South West constituency in the February 1974 election.
 She was elected as the Member of Parliament for Welwyn and Hatfield in the October 1974 general election.
 On her election, she was the youngest member of the House of Commons, remaining the "Baby of the House" until the by-election victory of Andrew MacKay in 1977.
 She was the first woman to breastfeed at Westminster.
 She lost her seat, a marginal, to the Conservative Christopher Murphy at the 1979 general election.

 She was a member of the Bloomsbury Health Authority (later Bloomsbury and Islington Health Authority) from 1985 to 1992, and its Vice-Chair from 1988 onwards.

 She served on the ethics committees of the Royal College of Gynaecologists from 1982 to 1997, and of the University College London and University College Hospital from 1987 to 1997.
 From 1992 to 1997, she was a member of the Council of University College, London, and chair of Whittington Hospital NHS Trust.

 Hayman was made a life peer on 2 January 1996, and took the title Baroness Hayman, of Dartmouth Park in the London Borough of Camden.
 After the Labour Party won the 1997 general election, she served as a junior minister in the Department for Environment, Transport and the Regions and the Department of Health, before being appointed Minister of State at the Ministry of Agriculture, Fisheries and Food in July 1999.

 She became a member of the Privy Council in 2001, but left political office the same year to become chairman of Cancer Research UK (2001–2005).
 She became chair of the Human Tissue Authority in 2005.
 She was a Trustee of the Royal Botanic Gardens, Kew (2002–2006) and of the Tropical Health and Education Trust (2005–2006).
 She was a member of the Human Fertilisation and Embryology Authority in 2005–2006.
 She was a member of the Lords Select Committee on the Assisted Dying for the Terminally Ill Bill, 2004–2005, and of the Lords Constitution Committee, 2005–2006.